gemc/clas12Tags/README.md

 At this point you can either:

-1. create and install the geometry database them into the `experiments` directory
+1. create and install the geometry databases into the `experiments` directory
 2. debug / test a detector database inside the `geometry_source` directory.

 <br>

-## 1. Create and Install the geometry database into the `experiments` directory:
+## 1. Create and Install the geometry databases into the `experiments` directory:

-The script `create_geometry.sh` will create an individual detector geometry or all of them:
+The script `create_geometry.sh` will create a single detector or all geometry databases:

 ```
 Usage: create_geometry.sh [coatjava release options] [detector]